 Invest into knowledge management

 Context sharing is one of the most important leadership skills.
 Knowledge bases such as internal wikis or handbooks can be invaluable tools in order to keep everyone in your team in sync.
-Investing time in order to setup one will pay off very quickly by saving time spent on onboarding each new employee and on responding to common queries, it will also help you reveal the hidden tribal knowledge of how certain things work and put it into writing.
+Investing time in order to setup one will pay off very quickly by saving time spent on onboarding each new employee and on responding to common queries, it will also help you reveal the hidden “tribal knowledge” of how certain things work and put it into writing in the most efficient way.

 There are lots of great tools these days.
 You should pick one based on the approach that works best for you.
-We use Nuclino, you can also look into tools like Notion, Roam Research or just start with a git hosted Markdown-based wiki.
+You can just start with a git hosted Markdown-based wiki to keep it simple.

 One important thing to consider is that you should involve everyone in your team into the process of building and maintaining the knowledge base.
-This way you will benefit from fresh and evergreen representation of information across company.
+This way you will benefit from fresh and evergreen repository of knowledge that is a result of a valuable collaboration.

 Learn to communicate asynchronously